arkabhowmick/fetch-aws-lambda-function-logs/README.md

 This script is used to fetch the logs of lambda function depending on search parameters.
 If we give no date, it will fetch all the logs.

+## Prerequisites
+You must have nodejs installed.
+You must have aws-cli configured.

 ## Steps
-1. do npm install
-2. do npm start
+1. run "npm install".
+2. run "npm start".
-3. Add the details
+3. Provide the search parameters.